itcreativeusa/book-ninja/README.md

 ## Installation

 Clone the repo and run `npm install` in the root directory to install the dependencies.
-To use the application locally, run `npm start` in the root directory and navigate to http://localhost:3000 in your browser.
+To use the application locally, run `npm run develop` in the root directory and navigate to http://localhost:3000 in your browser.
 The page will reload if you make edits.

 ## Technologies Used

-- React
-- React-DOM
-- React-Scripts
-- Bootstrap
-- gh-pages
+- Front-End: React, Apollo Client
+- Back-End: Node.js, Express.js, Apollo Server, MongoDB
+- API and Data: GraphQL, Google Books API

 ## Usage

-Open Github Pages link in your preferred web browser.
+- Search for books using the Google Books API and save them to the database.

 ## Screenshots